hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-super-mario-game-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 tetris.example.com has address 10.6.115.251
 ```

 You can then access the deployed games using the browser.
-S﻿tart the browser and type the URL *super-mario.example.com*, it will be redirected over HTTPS with the warning message *'Your connection is not private'*:
+S﻿tart the browser and type the URL *super-mario.example.com*.
+It will be redirected over HTTPS with the warning message *'Your connection is not private'*:

 ![](/img/mario-private.png)